nitizkumar/jini/README.md

 Jini is a static website generator, some thing to help you create static html website.

+#### License

+Jini is available under [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license, which essentially means you can use it for commercial project without being bothered by lawyers.

 #### Features

 * [HTML include through partial directive] (#partial-html)